zmkfirmware/zmk/CONTRIBUTING.md

 ZMK uses `clang-format` to ensure consist formatting for our source code.
 Before submitting your changes, make sure you've manually run `clang-format`, or have your IDE configured to auto-format on save.

+You can setup git to run `clang-format` automatically when you commit by installing the pre-commit hooks: `pip3 install pre-commit`, `pre-commit install`.

 ### Commit Messages